CREAMY TOMATO BISQUE: HOMEGROWN GOODNESS

-This simple, garden-to-table tomato bisque is a standard here at The Olenick House and it can be served as an elegant first course at a gathering or paired with a crisp, garden salad for a quiet, weeknight supper.
-(I have made suggestions, where possible, for ways to convert this into a vegetarian dish.)
+This simple, garden-to-table tomato bisque is a standard here at The Olenick House.
+It can be served as an elegant first course at a dinner party or paired with a crisp, garden salad for a quiet, solo weeknight supper.

-But, what to do with all of these bright, red gems?
-Some, I like to share and the rest get canned or frozen for future recipes when Darren and I are at a point, in the depths of a Manitoba winter, when we yearn for the flavors of summer.
+What do I do with all of these bright, red gems?
+Some, I like to share and the rest get canned or frozen for future recipes.
+For those moments when Darren and I are at a point, in the depths of a Manitoba winter, when we yearn for the flavors of summer.

 Servings in Recipe: 6